MaxMarriottClarke/ReGraphCL/README.md

 4. **Validate & plot**:
    - mostly in the form of Jupyter notebooks. pretty self explanitory.

+For detailed instructions, see the individual `README.md` files in each subdirectory (if present), or refer to the thesis document for theoretical background and experimental setup.

 ---

-For detailed instructions, see the individual `README.md` files in each subdirectory (if present), or refer to the thesis document for theoretical background and experimental setup.
+## Contributions

+- **Max Marriott-Clarke** † and **Elizabeth Ratzer** †: Co–principal developers of the training and validation pipelines, including all scripts in `TracksterFormation` and Jupyter notebooks in `Validation`.
+- **Loukas Gouskas** & **Lazar Novaković**: Created the initial repository structure and implemented the two-particle (2 π/2 e) proof-of-concept code.
+- **Robert Bainbridge** & **Benedikt Maier**: Provided theoretical guidance on GNN design, loss functions, evaluation metrics, and contributed to experimental design discussions.
+- **All authors**: Contributed to thesis supervision, code review, validation of results, and manuscript preparation.

+† Equal contribution

 ---